Issues

 -

-As the son of an educator, I know that a strong democracy and a strong economy both begin in the classroom.
-Yet for too long, our public education system has been underfunded, undervalued, and undermined by shortsighted cuts like those from the Trump Administration.
+As the son of an educator, Tim knows that a strong democracy and a strong economy both begin in the classroom.
+Yet for too long, our public education system has been underfunded, undervalued, and actively undermined.
+The Trump administration's cuts aren't just shortsighted — they are a direct attack on the people who show up every day to shape the next generation.
 Kneecapping our education system is the same as limiting opportunity and stifling American innovation.

-Fully funding public schools so every child — regardless of where they live or how much money their family makes — has access to quality education and safe learning environments.
+Fully fund public schools so every child — regardless of where they live or how much money their family makes — has access to quality education and safe learning environments.

-Establishing a universal school meals program.
-No child should ever go hungry, much less when they are trying to learn.
-I support a universal school meals program that ensures every student has access to free, nutritious breakfast and lunch, without stigma or red tape.
-Feeding our kids is just the right thing to do, and it’s also an investment in stronger classrooms, healthier communities, and a brighter future.
+Establish a universal school meals program.
+No child should go hungry, much less when they are trying to learn.
+A universal school meals program ensures every student has access to free, nutritious breakfast and lunch — without stigma or red tape.
+Feeding our kids is the right thing to do, and it is an investment in stronger classrooms, healthier communities, and a brighter future.

 Universal Pre-K, giving every child the foundation they need to thrive while easing the financial strain on working families.

-Lowering the cost of higher education, so the pursuit of knowledge builds futures, not mountains of debt.
+Lower the cost of higher education, so the pursuit of knowledge builds futures, not mountains of debt.
+No one should have to choose between serving their community and being able to afford the education it takes to do it.

 -